• Skip to primary navigation

 This French classic uses common pantry staples that are easy to find at any major grocery store in the U.S. The only two items you might not normally have in your pantry are the sherry vinegar, which is used in the tomato gastrique, and the beef stock.

-• Vegetables: We used yellow onions because they provide the best flavor, but if you're in a pinch use white onions.
+• Onions: We used yellow onions because they provide the best flavor, but if you're in a pinch use white onions.

 • Flour: We used all-purpose flour to make the roux, but switch it to King Arthur multi-purpose gluten free flour if needed.